 Alchemis is no different – we’d rather send you on two or three high quality meetings each month, than ten poor ones.

 What do we mean by a quality lead?

 Lead quality is all about understanding whether a particular prospect is right for your business and its proposition.
 Is the prospect well suited to your offering, and can you offer them something that has a significant benefit?

-Lead scoring seems to be the term that’s most commonly used by agencies up and down the country over the past couple of years.
+Lead scoring is one of the most commonly used terms by agencies up and down the country over the past decade or so.
 The idea is to rank a prospect on a scale, based on the potential value of the lead to your business or organisation.
 This score can then determine which lead will be prioritised and how best to engage moving forward.

 When it comes to the process of finding good quality opportunities, data is often key.
 For example, digital marketing agencies might well collect an analysis of a visitor’s behaviour on the website in question.
 This could include the types of pages visited, as well as their interaction with certain aspects of the site.
 If a user visits regularly, is interacting and engaging with unique content, then the chances are he/she will be more receptive to an initial contact.